tagus/git-deploy/README.md

 ![check action](https://github.com/sugatpoudel/git-deploy/workflows/check%20action/badge.svg?branch=master)

-This action takes a directories, copies it over to a repo, and deployed the repo with the committed changes.
+This action takes a directory, copies it over to an existing repo, and deploys (pushes) the repo with the committed changes.
 This action was written to support a workflow for deploying changes to a github pages repo from another repo that contains the source files.